atoby/atoby/README.md

 - 👋 Hi, I’m @atoby
 - 👀 I’m interested in coding and filmmaking.
 - 🌱 I’m currently learning python and C.
-- 💞️ I’m looking to collaborate on my diploma thesis and other projects.
+- 💞️ I’m looking forward to collaborate on cool projects.
 - 📫 How to reach me: toby.koenig1@gmail.com

 <!---